-- (1) We plan to initially evaluate XTX101 as a monotherapy and as a combination therapy for the treatment of solid tumors. - (2) We plan to initially evaluate XTX202 as a monotherapy and as a combination therapy for the treatment of renal cell carcinoma and melanoma prior to potential expansion into additional cancer indications.
+(1) We plan to initially evaluate XTX101 as a monotherapy and as a combination therapy for the treatment of advanced solid tumors

+(2) We plan to initially evaluate XTX202 as a monotherapy and as a combination therapy for the treatment of renal cell carcinoma and melanoma prior to potential expansion into additional cancer indications

 XTX101 is a clinical-stage, tumor-selective anti-CTLA-4 mAb that is designed to improve upon the therapeutic index of existing anti-CTLA-4 therapies by localizing its activity in the TME.
 Leveraging our GPS platform, we have engineered XTX101 to enhance the desirable features of an anti-CTLA-4 antibody while minimizing its known limitations due to toxicity.
-In June 2021, the FDA cleared our IND for XTX101, and we recently initiated our Phase 1 trial to evaluate XTX101 in patients with solid tumors.
-Our Phase 1 dose-escalation trial is designed to evaluate and to assess the tolerability of XTX101 at the target dose with the goal of establishing a recommended Phase 2 dose, or RP2D, both as a monotherapy and in combination with KEYTRUDA® (pembrolizumab), an anti-PD-1.
-We expect to present preliminary data for the monotherapy cohort for this trial in and preliminary data for the combination cohort for this trial .
-In May 2021, we entered into a clinical trial collaboration and supply agreement with Merck, known as MSD outside the United States and Canada, to explore XTX101 in combination with pembrolizumab in patients with solid tumors.
+In June 2021, the FDA cleared our IND for XTX101, and we recently initiated our Phase 1/2 trial to evaluate XTX101 in patients with advanced solid tumors.
+Our Phase 1 dose-escalation trial is a first-in-human, multi-center, open-label trial that will evaluate the safety and tolerability of XTX101 at the target dose with the goal of establishing a recommended Phase 2 dose, or RP2D, both as a monotherapy and in combination with KEYTRUDA (pembrolizumab), an anti-PD-1.
+We expect to present preliminary data for the monotherapy cohort for this trial in the middle of 2022 and preliminary data for the combination cohort for this trial in the second half of 2022.
+In May 2021, we entered into a clinical trial collaboration and supply agreement with Merck & Co., Inc., known as MSD outside the United States and Canada, to explore XTX101 in combination with pembrolizumab in patients with advanced solid tumors.
 In preclinical studies, we observed that XTX101 was activated ex vivo using human tumor samples showing cleavage of the masking domain.
-In murine models, XTX101 demonstrated anti-tumor activity at 0.3 mg/kg, similar to an ipilimumab analogue at 3 mg/kg, and showed tolerability at doses up to 3 mg/kg.
+In mouse models, XTX101 demonstrated anti-tumor activity at 0.3 mg/kg, similar to an ipilimumab analogue at 3 mg/kg, and showed tolerability at doses up to 3 mg/kg.

 XTX202 is an engineered form of IL-2 that is masked with a protein domain to prevent binding activity until the protein domain is cleaved off by TME-associated proteases.
 In preclinical studies, we observed that XTX202 was activated in a protease-dependent manner, exhibited tumor growth inhibition and was well-tolerated in non-human primate, or NHP, models up to 10 mg/kg.
-We plan to submit an IND to the FDA in September 2021 to evaluate XTX202 in patients with solid tumors.
-If the IND is cleared, we plan to promptly initiate a Phase 1/2 trial in multiple solid tumor types, and we would expect to present preliminary Phase 1 data in .
-In addition, assuming we successfully complete the Phase 1 trial and determine the RP2D for XTX202, we plan to initiate clinical trials of XTX202 in combination with current standard-of-care agents to assess the ability to optimally dose XTX202 in combination with a therapeutic dose of current standard-of-care treatments.
+In October 2021, the FDA cleared our IND application for XTX202.
+We anticipate initiating a Phase 1/2 trial to evaluate XTX202 in multiple solid tumor types in the first quarter of 2022, and we expect to present preliminary Phase 1 data in the second half of 2022.
+In addition, assuming we successfully complete the Phase 1 trial and determine the RP2D for XTX202, we plan to initiate clinical trials of XTX202 in combination with current standard-of-care agents to assess the ability to dose XTX202 at its RP2D in combination with a therapeutic dose of current standard-of-care treatments.

-Leveraging our experience with XTX202, we are applying our GPS platform to known cytokines that we believe have meaningful therapeutic potential, but that have been unable to achieve regulatory approval to date.
-We are also developing XTX301, our engineered tumor-selective IL-12 molecule, with the goal of submitting an IND in , and we are currently pursuing preclinical studies for XTX401, our tumor-selective IL-15 product candidate.
+Leveraging our experience, we are applying our GPS platform to known cytokines that we believe have meaningful therapeutic potential, but that have been unable to achieve regulatory approval to date.
+We are developing XTX301, our engineered tumor-selective IL-12 molecule, with the goal of submitting an IND in the second half of 2022, and we are currently pursuing preclinical studies for XTX401, our tumor-selective IL-15 product candidate.
 Both of these cytokine product candidates exhibited tumor-selective activity with minimal peripheral effects in preclinical models, showed tumor growth inhibition in mouse models and were well-tolerated in multi-dose studies in NHP models.